How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 3) Choose Your Modality

-It’s important to consider how you want to attend your sessions: online or in person.
+It’s important to consider how you want to attend your counselling sessions: online or in person.
 Both types of modalities have their own advantages!

 At TYHO, we have Therapists in Singapore who offer both online and in-person therapy sessions.